 There’s a serious risk that Russia wins the information confrontation.
-As we have previously written, the Kremlin’s latest attempt to flood the information space with misleading and deliberately false stories focuses on the case of the nerve gas attack in the British town of Salisbury.
+As we have previously written, the Kremlin’s latest attempt to flood the information space with misleading and deliberately false stories focuses on the case of the nerve agent attack in the British town of Salisbury.

 And this attempt proves to be extremely successful.
 As the Atlantic Council’s DFRLab has found, Russia’s disinformation stories are beating honest and truth-seeking reporting two to one.
 “Between March 28 and April 4, two out of three articles on the Skripal case shared on Facebook, Twitter, LinkedIn, or Pinterest, came from Kremlin-funded media outlets,” writes DFRLab’s Donara Barojan.